prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>clientId defines defines the Azure User-assigned Managed identity. to be used with Azure AD Managed Identity
+<p>clientId defines the Azure User-assigned Managed identity. to be used with Azure AD Managed Identity.
-For Prometheus &gt;= 3.5.0, this field is allowed to be empty to support system assigned managed identity.</p>
+For Prometheus &gt;= 3.5.0, this field is allowed to be empty to support system-assigned managed identities.</p>
 </td>
 </tr>
 </tbody>